Home / Blog / Tab Organizer Extensions

 1. TabGroup Vault

 We built TabGroup Vault specifically for Chrome's native tab groups.
 It takes a snapshot of your tab groups with one click and restores them exactly as they were, including group names, colors, and tab order.
-Unlike session managers that flatten everything into a list, TabGroup Vault preserves the structure you already created in Chrome.
+Session managers often flatten tabs into a list; TabGroup Vault keeps the structure you already made in Chrome.

 TabGroup Vault · 4.8 stars · 2,000+ users